xapple/crest4/README.md

                         The default is `True`.

   --otu_table OTU_TABLE, -u OTU_TABLE
-                        Optionally, one can specify the path to an OTU table in CSV or TSV format when running `crest4`.
-If this option is used, then two extra output files are generated.
+                        Optionally, one can specify the path to an existing OTU table in CSV or TSV format when running `crest4`.
-                        First, a table summarizing the assignment counts per taxa.
+                        The sequence names in the OTU table must be rows and have to match the names in the FASTA file.
+The column, on the other hand, provide your samples names.
-                        Second, a table propagating the sequence counts upwards in a cumulative fashion.
+                        When this option is used, then two extra output files are generated.
+Firstly, a table summarizing the assignment counts per taxa.
+Secondly, a table propagating the sequence counts upwards
-                        The sequence names in the OTU table should be rows and should match the names in the FASTA file.
-The column names are samples names.
+                        in a cumulative fashion.

 Other arguments:
   --version, -v         Show program's version number and exit.